An award-winning journalist shares her top tips for handling sick days as a self-employed professional and creative entrepreneur.

-They told me that if the steroids didn’t work, I’d need surgery and that this surgery was a tricky one and that if I didn’t lose my voice completely, there would be months of voice therapy.
-The steroids, enough to knock out an elephant, thankfully did work and the cyst was toast and I got back to croaking again.
+They told me that if the steroids didn’t work, I’d need surgery, and that this surgery was tricky.
+If I didn’t lose my voice completely, it’s likely there would be months of voice therapy.
+The steroids thankfully did work and the cyst was toast and I got back to croaking again.
 I was able to eat, too, which was pretty special.

 I spent the week curled up in bed—working intermittently.